Jalapeno poppers are addictive! An easy keto recipe, the combination of jalapenos, bacon and smoked cheddar is amazing.

 The ingredients you’ll need

-You’ll only need four ingredients to make this tasty appetizer:
+You’ll only need four ingredients to make this tasty keto appetizer (exact measurements are listed in the recipe card below):

 How to make jalapeno poppers